FREE Food Scraps Drop-Off Composting Pilot Program

 About the Pilot Program

-The pilot program accepts more kinds of food waste than the Groot program, adding in meat, shellfish, bones, and greasy, food encrusted pizza boxes.
+The pilot program accepts more kinds of food waste than the Groot program, adding in meat, shellfish, and bones.

-Glenview residents will be asked to register for the pilot program to receive information about:
+Glenview residents are asked to register for the pilot program to receive information about:

 -